intri-in/manage-my-damn-life-nextjs/COMMITMESSAGE.md

-- Fixed bug: task list in Home Page not being updated on adding a new task
-- Bit of rewrite to home page -- getting ready for user to customise home page.
+- Added constant VERSION_NUMBER
+- Breaking change:
+    Changed hashing algorithm for user password to bcrypt instead of sha512.
+    - Reset password if you face trouble logging in after update.